New Ramsey Multiplicity Bounds and Search Heuristics: Constructive upper bounds

 \subsection{Constructions}

-We implemented all search methods in {\tt Python 3.8} and logged the results using {\tt Weights \& Biases}~\cite{wandb}.
+We implemented all search methods in {\tt Python} and {\tt Pytorch} and logged the results using {\tt Weights \& Biases}~\cite{wandb}.
+We relied on the {\tt GAP}~\cite{gap} component in {\tt SageMath} and in particular the {\tt Small Groups library} for Cayley graph constructions.
 We will represent graphs using their {\tt graph6} representation, a 6-bit encoding of the upper triangle of the graph adjacency matrix.
 This representation can be most easily decoded using {\tt SageMath} and a formal description is available at \href{http://cs.anu.edu.au/~bdm/data/formats.txt}{\nolinkurl{cs.anu.edu.au/~bdm/data/formats.txt}}.
-Graph description too large to be included in this paper are available at \href{https://doi.org/10.5281/zenodo.6364588}{\nolinkurl{doi.org/10.5281/zenodo.6364588}}.
-We also include a survey of how previous constructions were derived as well es describe the process by which we obtained our bounds for additional context.
+Graph descriptions too large to be included in this paper are available at \href{https://doi.org/10.5281/zenodo.6364588}{\nolinkurl{doi.org/10.5281/zenodo.6364588}}.
+We also provide a survey of the derivation of previous constructions and describe the process we used to obtain our bounds for additional context.